huggingface/text-generation-inference/docs/source/conceptual/streaming.md

 ## How does Streaming work under the hood?

 Under the hood, TGI uses Server-Sent Events (SSE).
 In an SSE Setup, a client sends a request with the data, opening an HTTP connection and subscribing to updates.
 Afterward, the server sends data to the client.
 There is no need for further requests; the server will keep sending the data.
 SSEs are unidirectional, meaning the client does not send other requests to the server.
-SSE sends data over HTTP, making it easy to
+SSE sends data over HTTP, making it easy to use.

 SSEs are different than:
 * Polling: where the client keeps calling the server to get data.
 This means that the server might return empty responses and cause overhead.